tikv/website/content/docs/5.1/deploy/install/prerequisites.md

 | Blackbox_exporter |     9115     | the Blackbox_exporter communication port, used to monitor the ports in the TiKV cluster |
 |      Grafana      |     3000     | the port for the external Web monitoring service and client (Browser) access            |

-You can ensure your configuration is correct by creating echo servers on the ports/IPs by using `ncat` (from the `nmap` package):
+To ensure correct configuration, create echo servers on the ports/IP addresses by using `ncat` (from the `nmap` package):

 ```bash
 ncat -l $PORT -k -c 'xargs -n1 echo'